junxit/us-congress-bills-109/metadata.md

 - 2006-12-05 — Placed on the Union Calendar, Calendar No. 427.
 - 2006-12-05 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-715.
 - 2006-12-05 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-715.
+- 2006-12-06 — Considered under suspension of the rules. (consideration: CR 12/7/2006 H8809-8812)
+- 2006-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4997.
+- 2006-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-12-06 — Mr. Sensenbrenner moved to suspend the rules and pass the bill.
+- 2006-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 12/7/2006 H8809)
+- 2006-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 12/7/2006 H8809)
+- 2006-12-06 — The title of the measure was amended.
+Agreed to without objection.